The ongoing redevelopment of Sydney’s inner city and city fringe is driving a dining renaissance, with new venues opening all the time.

 Try a glass of the 2015 Domaine Porto Carras Malagouzia with your meal.
 It hails from Halkidiki in Northern Greece.
 The Malagouzia grape was all but extinct 40 years ago, but was revived in the late twentieth century.
 The after-tones are reminiscent of the dry sweetness of wild Greek herbs.

-Alpha promises much and delivers every time.
+Alpha promises much and delivers.
 The restaurant is also generous of spirit, which makes it an even more memorable culinary experience.

 While it’s possible to enjoy a quick steak frites and espresso and get on with your day, it seems far more appropriate to draw out a long lunch or dinner, à la parisien/lyonnais.
 Fresh oysters, foie gras, succulent slow-cooked mains and pink bubbles are just some of the attractions.